SWEG-2016EC-Batch/Kronos/ETS1573-Ornina-Dereje/exercise2.md

 10. Determine Grade Based on Total Mark:

-    • Use a series of conditional statements (if, else if) to determine the letter grade based on the total mark:

         • If total_mark is between 90 and 100, print "your grade is A+".

         • If total_mark is between 80 and 89.99, print "your grade is A".